Val Marie Johnson

 Val Marie Johnson is an Associate Professor in the Department of Sociology and Criminology at Saint Mary’s University.
 She has been involved in anti-poverty work through organizations such as the Nova Scotia Poverty Reduction Strategy Coalition.
 Her teaching interests include how we govern the self, others, group dynamics, and social spaces and institutions.
 Val’s research has centered on women’s and men’s citizenship production through conflict over prostitution in late-19th and early 20th century New York City; how law, policing, “crime,” and their popular representation, are grounded in broader governance dynamics; and the history and theoretical relevance of Canadian youth justice law reform and liberal ideas and practices in the 1960s.

-Edited by Diane Crocker and Val Marie Johnson April 2010
+Books by Val Marie Johnson